bcgov/digital_marketplace/docs/pre-commit.md

 ### Running the pre-commit hook directly from the .git folder

-- run `bash .git/hooks/pre-commit` to execute pre-commit hook without committing
+- run `bash .git/hooks/pre-commit` to execute pre-commit hook on staged files without committing

+### Running the pre-commit on all files

+- to run `pre-commit` on all files **regardless of staging** run `pre-commit --all-files`

 ### How to respond to failed pre-commit hooks